The First Element of Luxxacation: Take Time

 Make sure that this aligns with what you know to be right and true in order to assure integrity.
 Keep the fourth dimension in mind.
 Time is fleeting.
 Why do you want to be this new person?
 What will matter once my time is over?

 This is where your goals are made.
-There are many effective methods for making goals in order to increase your chance of following through and succeeding in achieving them.
-See below for well-known tried and true ideas to try.
+XSE promotes CREATE goals, but there are many effective methods for making goals.
+See below for well-known tried and true ideas to try as alternatives to CREATE goals.

 Objective-Based Methods: